-Black cumin, also commonly referred to as black caraway, is Nigella Sativa.

-    Nigella Sativa given as an extract has been shown to also reduce

-    inflammation and enhance remyelination in MS patients.
-The dose given was

-    2.8 mg of nigella sativa extract per kg of weight.
+Black cumin, also commonly referred to as black caraway or black seed oil, is Nigella Sativa.
+Nigella Sativa given as an extract has been shown to also reduce inflammation and enhance remyelination in MS patients.
+The dose given was 2.8 mg of nigella sativa extract per kg of weight.

-    The positive effects of black cumin are improved brain function and improved
+The positive effects of black cumin are improved brain function and improved mobility.

-    mobility.
 The remyelination, also slows disease progression in many.

 Common ginger, is natural remedy that has a plethora of benefits.
 Ginger is anti inflammatory, and can help people with MS achieve greater mobility.
 Reducing inflammation is a great way to reduce overall pain.
 Ginger extract in 200mg to 300 mg daily doses is recommended.